takeshape/takeshape-starter-shopify-nextjs/README.md

    $ npm run setup
    ```

 3. In your new TakeShape project, connect to your Shopify account.
-(Note: You will need access to the TakeShape Mesh beta in order to connect services.
-[Contact us](mailto:contact@takeshape.io) to request access.)

-   - Click on the project name in the upper left > Services > Connect Service.
+   - Click on the project name in the upper left > Schema > Connect Service.
    - Provide the URL of your Shopify store, then click save.
 You'll be taken through an OAuth flow to authorize the TakeShape app with your Shopify account.

 4. Create an API Key with `Dev` permissions in your TakeShape project.